testanalys/regest-whisper-diaritization/README.md

 - `num_speakers: int`: Number of speakers.
 Leave empty to autodetect.
 Must be between 1 and 50.
 - `translate: bool`: Translate the speech into English.
 - `language: str`: Language of the spoken words as a language code like 'en'.
 Leave empty to auto detect language.
 - `prompt: str`: Vocabulary: provide names, acronyms, and loanwords in a list.
 Use punctuation for best accuracy.
-Also now used as 'hotwords' paramater in transcribing,
+Also now used as 'hotwords' paramater in transcribing.

 ### Output